ilarsf/aarc_lts/for-learners/safety/self-rescue.md

                   <li>Propel yourself forward and across the boat in a "belly flop" motion</li>
                   <li>Land with your torso flat across the hull, perpendicular to the boat's length</li>
                   <li>Keep your weight low and centered over the boat</li>
-                  <li>Once stable in this position, sit up, and bring one leg across</li>
+                  <li>Once stable in this position, rotate your hip, sit up, and bring one leg across</li>
                   <li>Keep both blades flat on the water throughout for stability by lifting the hand holding the oars.</li>
                 </ul>
                 <strong>Option B: The Hip Rotation Method</strong>